Watzmann/TGSClient/README.md

 # TGSClient
-## HTML5 client for TigerGammon
+## HTML5 Client for TigerGammonServer

 TigerGammon is a free online Backgammon server.
 You play against humans or bots.

 The simplest way to connect is using telnet: